OscarBackman92/Project-1-Oscar-B-ckmanv2/README.md

 Validated CSS Code, No Errors
-feel like i am done with mobile code for CSS tested some bugs with code for background image. commmits arent very good sentenced. will work on it in the future
+feel like i am done with mobile code for CSS tested some bugs with code for background image. commmits arent very good sentenced. will work on it in the future About us section, There is no margin to the h2 in about us so the heading dosent show.